 Can I Use My Super to Pay Debt?

 Yes, you are able to use your super to pay debt provided you have reached your superannuation preservation age.

 If you have reached your preservation age and are still working, you can access your super by starting a transition to retirement pension.
 This gives you access to up to 10% of your account balance each financial year.
 Transition to retirement pension income is tax free if you are over age 60.
 If you are under age 60, tax may be payable on the pension income.

-If you have reached your preservation age and met the definition of retirement for superannuation purposes, or are over age 65, you will have full access to your super.
+If you have reached your preservation age and met the definition of retirement for superannuation purposes, or are aged 65 or over, you will have full access to your super.
 There is no limitation on how much of your super you can withdraw to pay debt.